Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 In recent years, there has been increase usage of accelerators for computation in many domains.
 The array API standard gives Python libraries, such as scikit-learn, access these accelerators with the same source code.
 Depending on your code, there are various challenges for adopting Array API, but there are performance and compatibilities benefits for using the API.
 If you observe any limitations, you are welcome to open issues on their issue tracker.
 For more information about Array API, you may watch Aaron's [SciPy presentation](https://www.youtube.com/watch?v=16rB-fosAWw), read the SciPy proceedings [paper](https://conference.scipy.org/proceedings/scipy2023/aaron_meurer.html), or read the [Array API documentation](https://data-apis.org/array-api/latest/).

+This work was made possible by Meta funding the effort, enabling us to progress on this topic quickly.
+This topic was a longer-term goal on scikit-learn's roadmap for quite some time.
+Similar steps are under way to incorporate the Array API Standard into SciPy.
+As the adoption of the Array API Standard increases, we aim to make it easier for domain libraries and their users to better utilize their hardware for computation.

-This work has made possible by Quansight's collaboration with Meta's PyTorch team.
-I'll like to thank Aaron Meurer, Matthew Barber, and Ralf Gommers for the development of `array_api_compat`, which was a vital part of this project's success.
+I want to thank Aaron Meurer, Matthew Barber, and Ralf Gommers for the development of `array_api_compat`, which was a vital part of this project's success.
+I also want to thank Olivier Grisel and Tim Head for helping with this project and continuing to push forward on expanding support.